nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 3. See previous example.
 4. See previous example.
 5. See previous example.
 6. In the blank portal copy the county and fuel.
-In this case, enter Hilo for county and Diesel for fuel.
+In this case, enter **Hilo** for county and **Diesel** for fuel.
 7. Since we will be finding the difference between Hilo and US Diesel prices, we will need to make a second series.
-Copy and paste the existing series and change the name of the county to US.
+Copy and paste the existing series and change the name of the county to **US**.
 At this point your portal should look something like this:

   ![Figure 14](Figure14.png)